JoeKnittel/joeknittel.github.io/_posts/2021-01-28-Setting-Up-R-and-Exploring-the-Tidyverse.md

 (<https://support.spatialkey.com/spatialkey-sample-csv-data/>).

-There’s not too much of a description of the dataset, but it appears to be data pertaining to a collection of insurance policies in Florida from 2011-2012.
+There’s not too much of a description of the dataset, but it appears to be data pertaining to a collection of property insurance policies in Florida from 2011-2012.

 ``` r